Panos-Jr/Depth-Controller/README.md

 Once you've got <b>Depth Controller</b> open, you can run the command `caddy run --config Caddyfile` and the web client should be accessible using your domain.

 Now take that domain, and apply it to <a href=https://github.com/Panos-Jr/Depth-Launcher><b>Depth Launcher</b></a>, which will check when the server restarts and will restart your game for you.
 Or start it if it isn't already, and connect to the dedicated server.
-(Keep <b>Depth Launcher</b> in your game files, inside the Depth folder)
+(Keep <b>DepthLauncher.exe</b> in your game files, inside the Depth folder)

 ## Issues